-Other directing credits include: A Gentleman's Guide to Love and Murder and Little Women at Festival 56 in Princeton, IL, Sara Cooper, Amy Burgess & Julia Meinwald's Elevator Heart with Moxie Theater (formerly THML), at The Tank, and at NYU's New Studio on Broadway, national tours of Rosie Revere Engineer & Friends, Junie B. Jones, and Junie B.’s Essential Survival Guide to School with TheaterworksUSA, King Lear (featuring Tony Award nominee Stephen Mo Hanan) with American Bard, Reefer Madness with Gallery Players, Raised by Lesbians with FringeNYC, musical readings of David Goldsmith & Dmitry Koltunov's Fallout (National Alliance for Musical Theater's 2023 Conference), Dorie Clark & Marie Incontrera's Absolute Zero (The York Theatre and New York Theatre Barn), Sara Cooper & Mike Pettry's Mechanical and Marcus Yi's Lucky 88 (both through grants from the Queens Council on the Arts), and readings of Marcus Scott's plays Tumbleweed (at Queens Theatre) and There Goes The Neighborhood (with Gingold Theatrical Group), and Sibling Rivalries (Egg & Spoon Theatre Collective and Jersey City Theater Center), and Cyndy A. Marion's Thistles (White Horse Theater),
+Other directing credits include: A Gentleman's Guide to Love and Murder and Little Women at Festival 56 in Princeton, IL, Sara Cooper, Amy Burgess & Julia Meinwald's Elevator Heart with Moxie Theater (formerly THML), at The Tank, and at NYU's New Studio on Broadway, national tours of Rosie Revere Engineer & Friends, Junie B. Jones, and Junie B.’s Essential Survival Guide to School with TheaterworksUSA, King Lear (featuring Tony Award nominee Stephen Mo Hanan) with American Bard, Reefer Madness with Gallery Players, Raised by Lesbians with FringeNYC, musical readings of David Goldsmith & Dmitry Koltunov's Fallout (National Alliance for Musical Theater's 2023 Conference), Dorie Clark & Marie Incontrera's Absolute Zero (The York Theatre and New York Theatre Barn), Sara Cooper & Mike Pettry's Mechanical and Marcus Yi's Lucky 88 (through grants from the Queens Council on the Arts), and readings of Marcus Scott's plays Tumbleweed (Queens Theatre), There Goes The Neighborhood (Gingold Theatrical Group), and Sibling Rivalries (Egg & Spoon Theatre Collective and Jersey City Theater Center), and Cyndy A. Marion's Thistles (White Horse Theater),

 Dev was nominated for an AUDELCO Award for Best Director of a Musical for Caroline, or Change and Raisin and for a New York Innovative Theater Award for Best Director for Raisin.